 Since one of the biggest struggles, when first starting an online business, is finding paying customers and clients, I’m going to deep dive into how to create a powerful social media marketing strategy for free inside this blog post.

-Honestly, when people are getting started, they don’t have a ton of money to invest up front so they’re starting a business with a limited budget.
-It’s certainly how my online journey started out too.
+Honestly, when people are getting started, they don’t have a ton of money to invest upfront.
+They start a business with a limited budget.
+It's certainly how my online journey started out too.

 But I’ve found two strategies that work really well to find paying customers online without spending any money…

 The first marketing strategy to find paying customers and clients online is through social media.
-Stay tuned for the second installment where I’ll tell you about strategy number 2…
+Stay tuned for the second instalment where I’ll tell you about strategy number 2…